nliorni/urepository/Snakemake ngsw 4.0/README.md

 Greetings,

+in this version wrappers will be used.

-You are provided with a "data" directory, which contains a "samples" directory, and with files, called "environment.yaml", "config.json" and "workflow.json"
+You are provided with a "data" directory, which contains a "samples" directory, and with a file called "environment.yaml".
-Put your samples in "samples" and rename your them with "x_1(2).fastq" where x is a letter in [a-z].
-Edit the config file with the path of your files.
+Put your genome.fa (you have to rename it)(must be indexed with bwa index and samtools faidx) in "data", and your samples in "samples" (you can rename your sample (rename with "a_1(2).fastq")

 You need to have Conda installed on your system.